 Joseph Priestley died on this day, the 6th of February, in 1804.

+Priestley’s rational religion melded his fascination with natural sciences and his concerns with God and ultimacy.
 The core thread running through Priestley’s preaching was his insistence that human reason rather than divine revelation was the secret of our possibility.
 If you want to know God, study the world.
 In short, Rational Religion.
-Liberal Religion.
+He became one of the founders of the Unitarian movement in England, collaborating with and supporting the work of Theophilus Lindsay.

-So, starting with Priestly’s home, laboratory and chapel (Dissenter’s could not call their religious centers “churches”), the rioters burned four Chapels, several businesses, and twenty-seven houses.
+His radical politics was his downfall in England.
+He was an outspoken supporter of the French Revolution.
+In 1791 a series of riots, much of them focused on him as a dangerous thinker, and the proposal some of his books be included on library shelves, led to the burning of his home, laboratory, and church.
+All in all the rioters burned four chapels, several businesses, and twenty-seven houses.
 Later the King, George III, is said to have said, “I cannot but feel better pleased that Priestley is the sufferer for the doctrines he and his party have instilled, and that the people see them in their true light.”

 Priestly fled the country just ahead of a series of arrests and the notorious “1794 Treason Trials,” coming to the warm embrace of America.
 Taking refuge in Philadelphia, he gave a series of sermons which would result in the gathering of the First Unitarian Church of Philadelphia, the first church in America to claim the name “unitarian.”